Ofenhed/intouch2-mqtt/README.md

 the fields in the raw write mode actually mean, but since they are static it hasn't been an issue.

-The raw writes expect to get an array matching the chosen type, so one byte for a `u8` and two for `u16`.
+The raw writes expect to get a raw bytestring matching the size of the chosen type, so one byte for a `u8` and two for `u16`.

 The key presses expect an int (but will accept and strip the suffix `.0`, so a whole number float will be accepted) which represents how many times the button